Dan Cohen is a native New Yorker and an affordable housing advocate.

 ● Small Businesses: As a Board Member of the Columbus-Amsterdam Business Improvement District, Dan knows the importance of supporting local small businesses.
 He will work to provide capital to help small companies start and restart as part of COVID-19 recovery, with targeted investment in minority & women-owned businesses.

-A three-time NYC Marathon finisher, Dan is the son of a Cantor and an attorney.
+Since 2010, Dan has been re-elected five times as the Democratic State Committeeman in the 69th Assembly District and is a founder of the Progressive Caucus of the NYS Democratic Committee, which was a leading voice against the turncoat Democrats in the State Senate known as the IDC.
+A three-time NYC Marathon finisher, he is the son of a Cantor and an attorney.
 Dan and his family are members of Congregation Rodeph Sholom, and he was raised in rent-regulated housing on Manhattan’s Upper West Side in the same neighborhood where he lives with his wife and young son today.

 Dan on his first campaign for Democratic State Committee back in 2010.